cycle/docs/annotated/entity.md

 }
 ```

-> Annotations are based on Doctrine/Lexer package and support syntax similar to the Doctrine one.
+> Annotations are based on the Doctrine/Lexer package and support syntax similar to the Doctrine one.

 ## Entity
 Usually, the single annotation `@Entity` is enough to describe your model.
 In this case, Cycle will automatically assign the generated
 table name and role based on the class name.
 In the case of `User` the role will be `user`, database `null` (default) and table `users`.

-You can tweak any of this values by setting `entity` options:
+You can tweak all of these values by setting `entity` options:

 ```php
 use Cycle\Annotated\Annotation\Entity;